Skip to main content

 • Generates appropriate expiration

-• Stores hashed versions
+• Stores hashed versions in database

 Access Token Management

-• Issues 1-hour access tokens
+• Issues 1-hour access tokens for CLI tools

-• Includes user and scope data
+• Includes user, team, and scope data

 • Enables API authentication